N12 – Terminating a Tenancy for Landlord’s Own Use

 If the tenant moves out according to the notice, and before you file an application with the Landlord and Tenant Board, the individual on the notice is still required to live in the property full-time for at least one year.

-If this doesn’t happen and the tenant finds out, they have one year from moving out of the rental unit to file a bad faith application with the Landlord and Tenant Board and sue the landlord for up to $50,000 (up to $250,000 for corporations).
+If this doesn’t happen and the tenant finds out, they have 1 year from moving out of the rental unit to file a bad faith application with the Landlord and Tenant Board and sue the landlord for up to $35,000, which can include:

 If paying the compensation, the full amount must be paid to the tenant on or before the termination date listed on the N12 notice.
 The landlord risks the dismissal of their application at the LTB and having to start the process all over again, if it is not paid by this deadline.